nicklalone/CIST_2500/10_TvZvP/day1.md

 ## <a id="inf2pop"></a> Inferences about two populations with only proportions

-So much like the other chapters, we have run in to the issue of only having proportion data.
+So much like the other modules, we have run in to the issue of only having proportion data.

 ### <a id="inf2pop-1"></a> Problem 1: Quantum Computing